Complexity order of multiple resource algorithms: Complexity order

 \section{Complexity order}

 Continuous algorithms often have multiple errors and use multiple resources.
-Examples include stochastic differential equations, partial differential equations and Monte Carlo algorithms.
-These are relevant to many calculations in physics and elsewhere.
-To analyze these numerical problems, we consider for simplicity a general algorithm which requires multiple resources, but whose resource requirements and the resulting error contributions are factorable.
+Examples include stochastic differential equations, partial differential equations and Monte Carlo algorithms, which are relevant to many calculations in physics and elsewhere.

+Before performing any numerical simulations, we are confronted with the problem of deciding the number of samples, time points, and space points to be used.
+We term these multiple resources for a simulation and their finiteness results in distinct error types.
+To analyze such numerical problems, we consider a general algorithm which requires multiple resources, defined as the total number of floating point operations used.
+We assume for simplicity that the resource requirements are factorable and the error contributions are independent, in a quantitative sense defined below.

 The general definition of the convergence of a sequence of approximations $\bm{z}(N)$ to an exact result $\bm{e}$ is that there is convergence to an order $n$ if, for a resource $N,$ (typically inverse to the step-size) one has that, for $m$ multiple evaluations $z_{k}$ requiring a total resource $N$: